emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 To profile your code for speed, build with :ref:`profiling info <emcc-profiling>`, then run the code in the browser's devtools profiler.
 You should then be able to see in which functions is most of the time spent.

+TODO: IIUC --profiling is the same as g2 (names+whitespace), but --profiling-funcs is names only, while g1 is whitespace only.
+Is it really necessary to have both of these (i.e is there any use for wasm names without JS whitespace?)
+Can we just deprecate the profiling flags and recommend -g2 for profiling (and maybe have --profiling be a legacy alias for -g2 --minify=0?)

 Memory
 ------